cmohge1/lrbs-scholarly-editing/README.md

 Day 1: Introduction; The problem of the Copy-text.

-Day 2: Documentary Editing; Introduction to R Markdown for Transcription.
+Day 2: Documentary Editing; Introduction to Markdown for Transcription.

 Day 3: Copy-Text editing; Introduction to the Text Encoding Initiative (TEI).

 Day 4: Genetic Text Editing; TEI continued.

-Day 5: Editing Manuscript Images with TextLab; Transforming Editorial Data with R, XPath, and XSLT.
+Day 5: Editing Manuscript Images with TextLab; Transforming Editorial Data with Pandoc, R, XPath, and XSLT.